SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-02-02-unityuiessentialslaunch.markdown

 ##### For full details about the book, please check out [my product page](darkgenesis.zenithmoon.com/portfolio/unity-3d-ui-essentials/) which also include the purchase links for the book.

-&nbsp;

 If you wondering why you should buy the book, I was recently asked this very question:

 > “Why your book over any other resource?
 Still learning Unity, and literally reading everything I can find about it, but with the crazy amount of free content available on youtube about the 4.6 update content, why would I pay x (I would assume 30-40)$ for your book instead of just watching a couple of videos?
 This isn’t meant to be taken as an attack, just legitimately curious about what your book brings to the table.”

-&nbsp;

 In response I simply stated:

 > This book (like my last) is a learning exercise to teach you not just how to make UI but to understand what each and every component does and how to make the most of it.
 A lot of tutorials just show you how to build x, usually in one way.
 But for making your own UI, you really need to understand what makes all the different parts tick and how they slot together for different effects.
 There is also one chapter al about the new UnityEvent system (which I’ve not seen good examples for anywhere) that is very code heavy.
 It even discusses how to work with the Open source UI code.
 >
-> &nbsp;
 >
+>
 > The one thing the book does not do, is to build UI recipes (bespoke UI layouts) as anyone can show that.
 Plus I’ll be following up with bonus content with some of my own on my blog.
 >
-> &nbsp;
 >
+>
 > If your goal is just to replicate what others have done, then the video tutorials I’ve seen (and a fair few I highly rate) will do the job.
-If you want to learn what goes in to building the UI so you understand how it works and how to make the most of it, then my book will take you much further.&nbsp;&nbsp; Everyone is different and everyone learns in different ways, so the choice is yours 😀
+If you want to learn what goes in to building the UI so you understand how it works and how to make the most of it, then my book will take you much further.
+Everyone is different and everyone learns in different ways, so the choice is yours 😀
 >
-> &nbsp;
 >
+>
 > I’m frequently on the UI forums helping others out with their UI queries and a lot of the questions could have been avoided with the knowledge I impart 😛

-&nbsp;

-As ever this journey will likely never end and I will continue to help developers as much as I have ever done in the past.&nbsp; I hope you will join me on this wild ride!
+As ever this journey will likely never end and I will continue to help developers as much as I have ever done in the past.
+I hope you will join me on this wild ride!

 * * *